piotrrusiecki/aranea_code/doc_codebase_guide.md

 - Use proper error handling with try/except blocks
 - Add comprehensive logging for debugging

+### Logging Guidelines
+- Use appropriate logger names following the hierarchical convention
+- Implement lazy formatting for performance
+- Use correct log levels for different types of information
+- Include context and error details in log messages
+- Preserve DEBUG_LEGS functionality for leg movement debugging

 ### Camera Integration
 - Camera can only be accessed by one process at a time
 - Web interface shares camera instance with legacy client